Annie Besant: Early life

 Annie Wood was born on 1 October 1847 in London, the daughter of William Burton Persse Wood (1816–1852) and his wife Emily Roche Morris (died 1874).
 Her father was English, attended Trinity College Dublin, and attained a medical degree; her mother was an Irish Catholic.
 Her paternal grandfather Robert Wright Wood was a brother of Sir Matthew Wood, 1st Baronet.

-Wood's father died when she was five years old, leaving a son, Henry Trueman Wood, and Annie, his one daughter.
+Wood's father died in her early childhood, leaving a son, Henry Trueman Wood, and Annie, his one daughter.
 Her mother supported Henry's education at Harrow School, by running a boarding house there.
 Annie was fostered by Ellen Marryat, sister of the author Frederick Marryat, who ran a school at Charmouth, until age 16.
 She returned to her mother at Harrow self-confident, aware of a sense of duty to society, and under the influence of the Tractarians.
 As a young woman, she was also able to travel in Europe.

 In summer 1867, Wood and her mother stayed at Pendleton near Manchester with the radical solicitor William Prowting Roberts, who questioned Wood's political assumptions.
 In December of that year, at age 20, Annie married the cleric Frank Besant (1840–1917), younger brother of Walter Besant, an evangelical, serious Anglican.